Omiiii04/git_repo/README.md

 # Something Special inside !

-This project is designed to be an interactive webpage to ask someone to be your Valentine.
+This project is designed to be an interactive webpage to ask someone to be special.
 Please use this code as inspiration.
 ---
 ## Respect Open-Source
 I built this for **fun & learning**.
 If you fork or modify it: